 Patients must be kept under close supervision and their vital signs monitored for six hours following the first dose of clozapine.
 Any adverse events associated with the initial and subsequent doses need to be referred to a doctor and recorded.
-Subsequent doses should have vital signs monitored twice daily and continue for 28 days where possible.
+Subsequent titration doses should have vital sign observations recorded at least once daily, and more frequently (per local protocol) for inpatients.
+Where possible, observations should continue for 28 days.